misaleh/libelas-gpu/ReadMe.md

     - `./libelas_gpu`

 ## In this fork

+* This fork focus mainly on improvement of GPU implementaion of the algorithm.

 * Added opencv mat support with GPU (can be ported easliy to CPU), so you can read, wirte matrices and make further processing using opencv APIs.

 * Changed default parameters to MIDDLEBURY as it produces better output.

+* Implemented `leftRightConsistencyCheck` on GPU

+* Implemented Sobel filter on GPU

 * To build the GPU code with the new changes just type `make` in the terminal